standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

-“Lyddie,” said Bumpus, “have you been told about Theresa’s being made on purpose without {41}charity, because of the double share of Peter, with whom she was to become one?”
+“Lyddie,” said Bumpus, “have you been told about Theresa’s being made on purpose without charity, because of the double share of Peter, with whom she was to become one?”

 “Ah, but these ritualists do harm.
 They do harm.